openaire/guidelines-literature-repositories/docs/application_profile.rst

 Application Profile Overview
 ============================

-The properties of the Application Profile for OpenAIRE Literature Repository Guidelines are listed in this section.
+The properties of the Application Profile for OpenAIRE Institutional and Thematic Repository Guidelines are listed in this section.
 The following requirement levels for the metadata properties are used:

 Mandatory (M)